-Included in this category is Bella Bathurst, whose novel The Lighthouse Stevensons won the 1999 Somerset Maugham Award.
+Included in this category is Bella Bathurst, whose history The Lighthouse Stevensons won the 1999 Somerset Maugham Award.
 We all know that Robert Louis Stevenson came from a family of lighthouse engineers but perhaps we don’t realise the incredible catalogue of their work.
-Over four generations, they built every lighthouse round Scotland, developing as they went inventions in both construction and optics in the most dangerous conditions.
+Over four generations, they built every lighthouse round Scotland, developing, as they went, inventions in both construction and optics in the most dangerous conditions.

 Liz Shaw’s evocative and fast-moving tale set in Skye and the West Highlands, No Safe Anchorage, invokes the spirit of Robert Louis Stevenson whose childhood it portrays.
 She says, “I’m interested in this period of history because it was a time of rapid change that caused disruption and heartache to so many people and provides a rich source for the imagination.”

 Les Wilson is a writer, and an award-winning documentary maker who specialises in Scottish historical subjects.
 The Drowned and The Saved tells what happened when the loss of two British ships crammed with American soldiers bound for the trenches of the First World War brought the devastation of war directly to the shores of Islay.
 Les Wilson outlines these terrible events, painting a vivid picture which also pays tribute to the astonishing bravery of the islanders, who risked their lives pulling men from the sea, caring for survivors and burying the dead.